 - Look to engage and entertain customers as a part of your social media strategy.

-- Different brands need different guidelines for social media usage.
+- Different brands need different guidelines for social media.

 The top 5 unsaid rules for using social media responsibly for businesses are: